Josh Bell Preview, Player Props: Marlins vs. Dodgers

-Josh Bell, with a slugging percentage of .310 in his past 10 games -- including one home run -- will be in action for the Miami Marlins versus the Los Angeles Dodgers, with Clayton Kershaw on the mound, September 5 at 6:40 PM ET.
+The Miami Marlins, including Josh Bell (.250 on-base percentage in past 10 games, 72 points below season-long percentage), take on starting pitcher Lance Lynn and the Los Angeles Dodgers at LoanDepot park, Wednesday at 6:40 PM ET.

-In his last game, he racked up two hits (going 2-for-5 with a double) against the Nationals.
+In his most recent game, he notched a home run while going 1-for-4 against the Dodgers.

 Josh Bell Game Info & Props vs. the Dodgers